 Indicator Issues and Actions Shifting the Balance of Care Total number of Older People Mental Health patients delayed (Excluding AWI) Performance Issues We continue to experience challenges in discharging patients with complex needs.
 COVID-19 also continues to have an impact on our ability to discharge to other providers.
-AVVI Actions to Improve Performance include: Target 0 Continue to robustly monitor all OPMH delays.
-Actual 19 Continue to implement the new discharge pathway which supports 72-hour discharge and includes dedicated Social Work resource, improved MDT (Multi-disciplinary Team) working and early referral to Social Work. • Continue to develop new ways to support timely discharge through MS Teams and remote working.
-Total number of Adult Performance Issues Mental Health delays Target 0 Actual 26 Admission routes and discharge relationships continued to be disrupted by the pandemic including COVID-19 positive patients, staff redeployment to ward areas, wards closed to admissions and patient movement as a result of infection prevention and control measures.
+AVVI) Actions to Improve Performance include: Target 0 Continue to robustly monitor all OPMH delays.
+Actual 19 • Continue to implement the new discharge pathway which supports 72-hour discharge and includes dedicated Social Work resource, improved MDT (Multi-disciplinary Team) working and early referral to Social Work.
+Continue to develop new ways to support timely discharge through MS Teams and remote working.
+Total number of Adult Performance Issues Mental Health delays Admission routes and discharge relationships continued to be disrupted by the pandemic including COVID-19 Target 0 Actual 26 positive patients, staff redeployment to ward areas, wards closed to admissions and patient movement as a result of infection prevention and control measures.
 There also continues to be pressure on delays because of the complexity of patient need and availability of commissioned packages of care and accommodation.
 Actions to Improve Performance include: • Increase staffing of the integrated discharge teams to address the delays in social work assessments and accessing care home placements.
-These teams include representation across the service with links to housing providers and commissioners. • Ensure plans are in place which allow people to return to their own home where appropriate. • Increase funding for the adult mental health social care contract to increase the number of providers and the types of care available.
-Increase the number of Mental Health Officers (MHO) across the city to address delays in relation to guardianship applications.
+These teams include representation across the service with links to housing providers and commissioners.
+Ensure plans are in place which allow people to return to their own home where appropriate. • Increase funding for the adult mental health social care contract to increase the number of providers and the types of care available. • Increase the number of Mental Health Officers (MHO) across the city to address delays in relation to guardianship applications.

-Hospital Bed Days - Acute T Performance Issues Hospital Bed Days - Acute T 1 There was a significant reduction in unscheduled care during the peak of the pandemic in 2020/21, however i 21/22 as activity returned to normal, we have seen an increase in the number of unscheduled care bed days.
-Target 453,866 A Actions to Improve Performance include: n The Unscheduled Care Commissioning Plan details a range of programmes which aim to reduce both the number of patients attending acute care settings and the bed days occupied.
-These include: Provisional Hospital at Home • Programmes to support care homes • Provision of community respiratory service, home antibiotic and heart failure programmes • Flow Hub Navigation Centre • Alternatives to admission through primary care • Mental Health Assessment Units • Management of Delayed Discharge • Management of Frailty to avoid attendance or prevent admission / reduce length of stay • Targeting of frequent attenders / high volume conditions Several of these programmes have already been established and it is our intention during 22/23 to increase heir capacity.
+Indicator Issues and Actions Shifting the Balance of Care Number of Unscheduled Performance Issues Hospital Bed Days - Acute (18+) There was a significant reduction in unscheduled care during the peak of the pandemic in 2020/21, however in 21/22 as activity returned to normal, we have seen an increase in the number of unscheduled care bed days.
+Target 453,866 Actions to Improve Performance include: Actual 402,178 The Unscheduled Care Commissioning Plan details a range of programmes which aim to reduce both the number of patients attending acute care settings and the bed days occupied.
+These include: (Apr 21-Jan 22) Provisional Hospital at Home Programmes to support care homes Provision of community respiratory service, home antibiotic and heart failure programmes Flow Hub Navigation Centre Alternatives to admission through primary care Mental Health Assessment Units Management of Delayed Discharge Management of Frailty to avoid attendance or prevent admission / reduce length of stay Targeting of frequent attenders / high volume conditions Several of these programmes have already been established and it is our intention during 22/23 to increase their capacity.